top of page

 One of the main things to keep in mind, especially when you're first starting out, is that you'll need to ensure that you're optimizing your financial planning, tax planning and retirement planning.
 Because most real estate agents are independent contractors rather than employees, much of the responsibility for long-term financial security falls on the individual agent.

-Is real estate a good fit for you?
+How do you know if real estate is a good fit for you?

 So how do you determine whether real estate is a good fit for you?
 Let the following be your guide: